Matt Williams (rugby union coach)

-Matt Williams (born 1960) is an Australian former rugby union coach who is best known for having led the Scotland men's national rugby union team to 14 losses in 17 games between 2003 and 2005, with a win rate of just 17.65%.
-Since 2015 he has worked as a pundit for Virgin Media Television and has written for The Irish Times since 2011.
+Matt Williams (born 1960) is an Australian rugby union coach who has coached Eastwood and West Harbour in Sydney's Shute Shield.
+Coached the New South Wales Waratahs in Super Rugby.
+Coached Leinster to win the first Celtic League competition.
+Coached Ireland to win the Six Nations A competition before coaching Scotland in the Six Nations.
+He also coached Ulster in the Heineken Cup and the Magners League before coaching Narbonne in France.
+He has worked as a pundit for Virgin Media Television and has written for The Irish Times since 2011.

 Playing career

-Williams played from 1978 to 1992 with both Eastwood and Western Suburbs Rugby Clubs in Sydney and with Swansea RFC in Wales.
+Williams played approximately 200 games from 1978 to 1992 with Eastwood and Western Suburbs Rugby Clubs in Sydney and with Swansea RFC in Wales.

 Coaching

 Williams started by coaching Western Suburbs U20s in Sydney, Australia in 1992.
-A year later he became head coach of his former club Eastwood in Sydney in 1993.
-Later that year he was appointed fitness and skills coach for the Emerging Wallabies' tour of Zimbabwe, Namibia and South Africa.
+A year later, he became head coach of his former club Eastwood in Sydney in 1993.
+Later that year, he was appointed fitness and skills coach for the Emerging Wallabies' tour of Zimbabwe, Namibia and South Africa.

 In 1995 his coaching stints included New South Wales A, New South Wales Sevens, and as assistant coach for an Australian XV against England A. He was also a coaching assistant at the Wallaby World Cup camps.

 In addition to national coaching duties, Williams also coached the Balmain Tigers 7s team in the Coca-Cola World Sevens in Sydney, winning the Cup.

 In 1996 he became manager and assistant coach for the NSW Waratahs Super Rugby campaign.
 For the next three years he was Head Coach for the NSW Waratahs in Super Rugby.

 Leinster and Ireland "A"

 In the autumn of 1999, he acted as backs coach in Leinster Rugby's European Cup campaign, becoming the province's head coach in 2000.
 Williams also undertook the role of defensive coach for the Irish national team in 2001.
 Leinster won the inaugural Celtic League Final and were knocked out at the semi-final of the European Cup.

+Williams was Ireland's defensive coach for the November internationals in 2001 against New Zealand.

-Williams also was appointed Head Coach of Ireland "A" (not to be confused with the actual Irish team) in 2002-03 and won the Six Nations title with the "A" team.
+Williams was also appointed Head Coach of Ireland "A" (not to be confused with the actual Irish team) in 2002-03 and won the Six Nations title with the "A" team.